PseudoMon/pradewata/README.md

 ```

 ## Deployment
-I haven't decided where to deploy it yet.
+I'm deploying this on Netlify ()I haven't decided where to deploy it yet.
 Probably Vercel or Fly.io.
 Maybe even get a DIY host if I feel like suffering.

 ## TODO
 - OpenGraph/Social Media cards